 These three solutions do not require the development of existing or new shared industry infrastructure, but the database and query /response protocol should be uniform to facilitate interoperability.
 Also, uniformity as to how multiple registry providers may synchronize with each other so they can offer the same authoritative data to their respective SPs is also warranted.

 Referring to Figure 16, each set of arrows lettered A thru C (and color coded) represent three possible per-TN implementations.
-(The black arrows represent the manual exchange of URI and IP addresses to resolve SIP URIs obtained via query.
+(The black arrows represent the manual bilateral exchange of URI and IP addresses to resolve SIP URIs obtained via query.
 Note that this manual exchange of a limited quantity of routing data is commonplace among per-TN and Aggregation methods describe elsewhere in this document.)

 The green arrows (lettered A) depict the case where SPs directly query each other’s per-TN database.
 This may be attractive to SPs having the operational capability that prefer not to outsource the query functionality to a Service Bureau.